Home / Visit ENC / Programs / Professional Development and Team Building

 Excellent Educators Series

 The ENC’s Excellent Educators series brings all kinds of educators together for fun afternoons and evenings of learning exciting hands-on ways to teach children about science and nature.
 Everyone is invited!
 Classroom teachers, outdoor educators, scout leaders, homeschool parents – anyone who wants to be a better educator.
+This year we are excited to partner with the Crystal Cove Conservancy in offering these fun workshops.

 Contact Mindy@encenter.org if you’d like to sponsor the food for this event.